 He worked with many performers from the Paris and Geneva Conservatories, notably with violinist Aya Kono during the Ircam’s Festival ManiFeste in Paris, at MonacoTech from the Arts Spring Festival in Monte-Carlo, and during Archipel Festival 2018 in Geneva.
 Javier also presented a piece for string quartet and electronics with Ensemble Contrechamps in Geneva.
 During the same year, he presented a piece for narrator, orchestra and live electronics with the french actress Isabelle Adjani and the Geneva Camerata orchestra.
 A second version of this piece was performed on the Swiss Radio Television by actress Layla Hasan Shlonsky and the orchestra of the Hem of Geneva under the direction of Pierre Bleuse.

-He presented recent pieces during Ensemble Sillages electr()cutions Festival in Brest with saxophonist Stéphane Sordet, at the Gennevilliers Conservatory in Paris with the Ensemble Multilatérale under the direction of Léo Warynski & with Vortex ensemble in Geneva.
+He presented recent pieces during ensemble Sillages electr()cutions Festival in Brest with saxophonist Stéphane Sordet, at the Gennevilliers Conservatory in Paris with the ensemble Multilatérale under the direction of Léo Warynski & with Vortex ensemble in Geneva.
 In the context of ARCO binational university, association between the Mozarteum University Salzbourg et Gmem-Marseille, the ensembles Les Métaboles & Multilatérale have premiered one of their pieces at Gmem-Marseille under the direction of Léo Warynski.

 He is a resident at the Cité Internationale des arts in Paris in four different programs.
-He received the Excellence Scholarship from the High School of Arts of the Rhine (HEAR) and the City of Strasbourg, from the Fondo de la Música y de las Artes de Chile (Ministry of Culture, as well as from the HEAR of Strasbourg and of Sacem in 2017, 2018 and 2019.
-He was awarded with the Coupleux-Lassalle Foundation Prize in 2017, presenting a piece with Jeanne Crousaud and Wilhem Latchoumia during the “Format Raisins” Festival in France.
-The same year, he obtained the Mega Jury Prize in Buenos Aires-Argentina for mixed music.
-He was nominated for the Pulsar Prize in Chile as best classical music artist of 2019.
-Javier has just received a commission from the French Ministry of Culture for the piece “Résurgence”, which will be premiered in 2022 with artist and stage director Camille Drei and the puppeteer and singer Shérazade Ferraj.
+He received the Excellence Scholarship from the High School of Arts of the Rhine (HEAR) and the City of Strasbourg, from the Fondo de la Música y de las Artes de Chile (Ministry of Culture of Chile) and four times from Sacem.
+He receives the Coupleux-Lassalle Foundation award in 2017, presenting a piece with Jeanne Crousaud and Wilhem Latchoumia during the “Format Raisins” Festival (France).
+The same year, he receives the Mega Jury award in Buenos Aires-Argentina for mixed music.
+He was nominated for the Pulsar award in Chile as best classical music artist of 2019.
+Javier gets a commission from the French Ministry of Culture for the contemporary puppet piece ‘Résurgence’, which will be premiered in 2022 with la Cie Sans Visage & the Sillages Ensemble at the Manège scène Nationale Reims.